-The treatment of an Archer MSA or a Medicare+Choice MSA at the death of the account holder depends on who acquires the interest in the account.
-If the decedent's estate acquires the interest, the fair market value of the assets in the account on the date of death is included in income on the decedent's final return.
+The treatment of a health savings account (HSA), an Archer MSA, or a Medicare Advantage MSA at the death of the account holder, depends on who acquires the interest in the account.
+If the decedent's estate acquires the interest, the fair market value (FMV) of the assets in the account on the date of death is included in income on the decedent's final return.
 The estate tax deduction, discussed later, does not apply to this amount.

 If a beneficiary acquires the interest, see the discussion under Income in Respect of the Decedent, later.
-For other information on Archer MSAs, see Publication 969, Health Savings Account and Other Tax-Favored Health Plans.
+For other information on HSAs, Archer MSAs, or Medicare Advantage MSAs, see Publication 969, Health Savings Account and Other Tax-Favored Health Plans.